 1 A bill to be entitled 2 An act relating to storage of firearms in private 3 conveyances and vessels; amending s.
 790.25, F.S.; 4 prohibiting the storage of a firearms in unoccupied 5 private conveyances and vessels unless done so in a 6 specified manner; providing definitions; requiring 7 local law enforcement agencies to engage in a 8 promotional campaign; providing legislative findings; 9 directing counties to adopt specified ordinances concerning parental responsibility for gun thefts from 10 conveyances and vessels by their minor children; 11 12 providing a finding of important state interest; 13 providing an effective date.
-15

-Subsection (5) of section 790.25, Florida Section 1.
-Statutes, is amended to read:

-790.25 Lawful ownership, possession, and use of firearms and other weapons. - within the interior of a private conveyance, without a license, if the firearm or other weapon is securely encased or is otherwise not readily accessible for immediate use.
+14 15 Be It Enacted by the Legislature of the State of Florida: 16 Subsection (5) of section 790.25, Florida 17 Section 1.
+18 Statutes, is amended to read: 19 790.25 Lawful ownership, possession, and use of firearms 20 and other weapons. -21 POSSESSION IN PRIVATE CONVEYANCE. -22 Except as provided in paragraph (b), notwithstanding firearm or other weapon for self-defense or other lawful purpose subsection (2), it is lawful and is not a violation of s.
+790.01 for a person 18 years of age or older to possess a concealed within the interior of a private conveyance, without a license, if the firearm or other weapon is securely encased or is otherwise not readily accessible for immediate use.
 Nothing in this paragraph herein contained prohibits the carrying of a legal firearm other than a handgun anywhere in a private conveyance when such firearm is being carried for a lawful use.
 Nothing in this paragraph herein contained shall be construed to authorize the carrying of a concealed firearm or other weapon on the person.
 This paragraph subsection shall be liberally construed in favor of the lawful use, ownership, and possession of firearms and other weapons, including lawful self-defense as provided in s.
 776.012.